-Then to keep the crumb tender and not the least bit tough, be VERY careful not to overmix your batter.
+Then to keep the crumb tender and not tough, be VERY careful not to over mix your batter.
 Have all your ingredients at room temperature so they’re easier to combine.Then when you add your dry ingredients to your wet, fold them in very gently with a large rubber spatula or wooden spoon until just mixed – a few lumps are totally ok.

 Now for the big flavor?
 First lots of bananas – the more ripe the better.
-I also use just brown sugar to give a deeper, caramelly taste.
+I also use just brown sugar to give a deeper, caramel-y taste.
 Then lots of vanilla, cinnamon and nutmeg.
 The vanilla and spices complement the banana so well without turning the recipe into a spice cake.
 There’s so much flavor that I didn’t miss having chocolate chips, nuts or fruit one bit.
 The banana bread really shines on its own.

 The only downside of banana bread is that you’ll have to wait awhile for it to bake – 50 minutes to 1 hour – sigh.
 Mine took exactly one hour.
 If you notice the top getting too brown as it’s baking, you can tent a piece of aluminum foil to cover the top for the last 10-15 minutes.
 Your kitchen will smell absolutely DIVINE as you’re waiting.
 Seriously delicious.

-- 1 and 2/3 cups all-purpose flour
+- 2 cups all-purpose flour

-- 2 and 1/2 teaspoons baking soda
+- 1 ½ teaspoons baking soda

-- 1 and 1/2 teaspoons cinnamon
+- 1 ½ teaspoons cinnamon

-- 1/4 teaspoon nutmeg
+- ¼ teaspoon nutmeg

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/3 cup unsulted butter , room temperature
+- ⅓ cup unsalted butter , melted

-- 3/4 cup packed brown sugar , light or dark (I used dark)
+- ½ cup packed brown sugar , light or dark (I used dark)